LindySez | Recipes

 LindySez

-This recipe for Mediterranean Chickpea Salad with Feta combines fiber-rich chickpeas (also know as Garbonzo beans, with fresh veggies and creamy Feta cheese.
-Eat it as a side dish, or put it on some lettuce and call it lunch.
+This recipe for Mediterranean Chickpea Salad with Feta combines fiber-rich chickpeas (also known as garbanzo beans) with fresh vegetables and creamy, salty feta cheese.

 5 from 2 votes